Drinnn-zz/3Dplatformer/README.md

  - Enemies
  - Coin bob and pickup

- It's not a pretty project or something like that, is only for study pourpouses.
+ It's not a pretty project or something like that, is only for study pourposes.